lmparppei/BeatPlugins/README.md

 This is a collection of open source plugins for [Beat](http://kapitan.fi/beat/).

 To install plugins, open Beat and navigate to *Tools → Plugins → Open Plugin Folder...*.
 Then just drag plugin files into the opened folder.
+If you write your own plugin, feel free to submit it either through pull request or e-mail.

 **NOTE:** Requires Beat 1.7.2 or later.